Deciding Under Uncertainty

 The wrong question is: given fixed box contents, which immediate act pays more?

-The right question is: from my current vantage, which available policy places the most future Measure into favorable outcomes?
+The policy-level question proposed here is: from my current vantage, which available policy induces the most favorable modeled distribution of outcomes?

 Run the calculation at that level.
 Let